8.5 Developing cultural and creative competences

 The following measures are envisaged:

-- Experimental introduction of the National Curriculum for Art Education and curricula for the acquisition of qualifications in formal art education into the education system for which competent bodies are the Ministry of Science and Education (MSE), and the Ministry of Culture and Media (MCM);
+• experimental introduction of the National Curriculum for Art Education and curricula for the acquisition of qualifications in formal art education into the education system, overseen by the competent bodies, the Ministry of Science and Education (MSE) and the Ministry of Culture and Media (MCM)

-- Apply the National Curriculum for Art Education and curricula for the acquisition of qualifications in formal art education in charge of the MSES and the Ministry of Culture.
+• implementation of the National Curriculum for Art Education and curricula for the acquisition of qualifications in formal art education, managed by the MSE and the MCM

-Furthermore, in the pre-school to higher education system, it is important to enable the transformation of “schools in the local community into centres for lifelong learning, culture and sport.
-It is also important to encourage the implementation of different public needs programmes (for children with difficulties, gifted children, national minority children and children in pre-school education) and of other activities in order to meet the needs and interests of children and youth“.
-We point out to this referral because it emphasizes the importance of lifelong learning and ensuring appropriate premises and IT infrastructure for the implementation of formal and non-formal education programmes focused on adult education in which is identified, as one of the strategic goals, the encouragement of the “implementation of formal and non-formal education programmes, which would include the development of economic and financial literacy, parenting skills, civic, cultural, political and ecological awareness, consumer and media literacy.
-Foster and develop creativity, artistic and cultural expression.
+Furthermore, within the preschool to higher education system, it is important to enable the transformation of ‘schools in the local community into centres for lifelong learning, culture, and sports’.
+It is also important to encourage the implementation of various public needs programmes (for children with difficulties, gifted children, national minority children, and children in preschool education) and other activities, in order to meet the needs and interests of children and youth.
+We point out this referral because it emphasises the importance of lifelong learning and ensuring appropriate premises and IT infrastructure for the implementation of formal and non-formal education programmes focused on adult education, which is identified, as one of the strategic goals, the encouragement of the “implementation of formal and non-formal education programmes, which would include the development of economic and financial literacy, parenting skills, civic, cultural, political and ecological awareness, consumer and media literacy.
+Foster and develop creativity, artistic and cultural expression”’ (The Strategy for Education, Science and Technology, New Colours of Knowledge).

-Specialised trainings are available to teachers in formal education.
-They are organised by the Education and Teacher Training Agency (Agencija za odgoj i obrazovanje) which performs professional and advisory services in education and care, participating in monitoring, advancement, and development of education and care for the sectors of primary and secondary education.
+Specialised trainings available to teachers in formal education are provided by the Education and Teacher Training Agency (ETTA).
+ETTA offers professional and advisory services in education and care, participating in monitoring, advancement, and development of education and care in primary and secondary education.

-It has to be noted herein that the process of implementing the Strategy started in November 2014, and in 2015 started the process of making the Comprehensive Curriculum Reform, but due to numerous political turmoil, both processes are currently in the phase of stagnation.
+It is noteworthy that the implementation of the Strategy started in November 2014, and the process of preparing the Comprehensive Curriculum Reform began in 2015.
+However, both processes are currently in the phase of stagnation due to various political challenges.

 Specialised training for professionals in the education, culture and youth fields